Bandwidth Metering in SDX

 Dedicated bandwidth with a fixed rate of throughput

-Also, if an SDX appliance has a few VPX instances and some of them are not utilizing their allocated bandwidth, then in dedicated mode it is not possible to share their unused bandwidth.
+Also, if an SDX appliance has a few VPX instances and some of them are not utilizing their allocated bandwidth, you cannot share their unused bandwidth in dedicated mode.
 To overcome all these challenges, a dedicated bandwidth with minimum assured rate with the ability to dynamically increase the bandwidth is useful.

 Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability